German P.

 CMG

-• After earning his bachelor’s degree as a SmallWorld programmer, he joined the ongoing NUON GIS project for gas network management.
-He programmed and tested several modules.
+• After his bachelor's degree as a SmallWorld programmer, he was asked to join the ongoing GIS project for NUON's gas network management.
+Here he programmed and tested several modules.

 • Project: NUON GIS.